If you ended up on this page, it is probably because the question “is Nespresso worth it?” Is flying around your mind.

 there is nothing difficult at all when it comes to cleaning and maintaining your Nespresso machine.
 The same can be said for a Keurig.

-Then run a 50/50 or 100% distilled white vinegar by filling your water tank with it and then running your machine until the tank is empty.
+Then run a 50/50 solution of water and distilled white vinegar by filling your water tank with it and then running your machine until the tank is empty.
 This will descale your entire system and remove any mold and hard deposits.

 When finished, run several cleaning cycles with fresh clean water to remove the taste and scent of vinegar.
 Alternatively, you can clean with bicarbonate of soda, baking soda and follow the same steps.

 There are a lot of plus points to Nespresso and their capsule based system.
 I’ll be clear: I like Nespresso, I like the convenience of capsule coffee systems.
 This is not a Keurig Vs Nespresso or any coffee snobbery on my part, I have been clear and honest through this article and this website.

 My own reputation and the public image of Latte Love Brew depends on it.